 Give Your Baby the Best Start

-Harlem in New York City, we have shown that families who use these methods actually get better pest control than families who bring in the exterminator every month."
+"It's basic stuff, but it works," says Landrigan.
+"In East Harlem in New York City, we have shown that families who use these methods actually get better pest control than families who bring in the exterminator every month."

 In one study, the family using IPM had a serious reduction in the number of roaches after the first month.
 The family with the exterminator had roaches back just two or three days after the spraying.

 Some things to consider about carpet:

 VOCs: New carpeting has many chemicals -- including formaldehyde -- in its adhesives, glue strips, and rug pads.
 These volatile organic compounds (VOCs) evaporate into the air, causing chemical fumes that can irritate eyes, nose, and throat as well as trigger headaches.
 That new carpet smell?
 Those are VOCs you're breathing in.

 Most of these fumes "off-gas" into the air within a few months of installation, but some fumes may linger as long as five years later.